mongodb/terraform-provider-mongodbatlas/docs/data-sources/stream_processors.md

 **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
 - `state` (String) The state of the stream processor.
 Commonly occurring states are 'CREATED', 'STARTED', 'STOPPED' and 'FAILED'.
 Used to start or stop the Stream Processor.
 Valid values are `CREATED`, `STARTED` or `STOPPED`.
 When a Stream Processor is created without specifying the state, it will default to `CREATED` state.

 **NOTE** When a stream processor is created, the only valid states are CREATED or STARTED.
-A stream processor can be automatically started when creating it if the state is set to STARTED.
+When creating a stream processor, setting the state to STARTED can automatically start the stream processor.
 - `stats` (String) The stats associated with the stream processor.
 Refer to the [MongoDB Atlas Docs](https://www.mongodb.com/docs/atlas/atlas-stream-processing/manage-stream-processor/#view-statistics-of-a-stream-processor) for more information.

 <a id="nestedatt--results--options"></a>